Distributed tracing

 |Bad.
 Contains user data |

-To record contextual information you annotate spans with attributes that carry information specific to the operation.
+To record contextual information, you can annotate spans with attributes that carry information specific to the operation.
 For example, an HTTP endpoint may have such attributes as

 http.method = GET and